myna/myna-js/README.md

 This project is written in [Coffeescript](http://coffeescript.org) and uses the [Grunt](https://github.com/cowboy/grunt) build tool.
 See the respective web sites for full manuals and installation instructions.

-If you have Node.js and npm installed, you should be able to the necessary tools with:
+If you have Node.js and npm installed, you should be able install to the necessary tools with:

-    npm install -g grunt
+    npm install -g grunt-cli
-    npm install -g coffee-script
+    npm install

 The main command to build the library is then:

-    grunt compile
+    grunt

 which creates `dist/myna-x.y.z.js` and `dist/myna-x.y.z.min.js`.